ivonunes/inkstead-writer/docs/start/site-configuration.md

 /2026/05/10/my-post/
 ```

-You can switch to slug-only post URLs:
+If you prefer URLs without the date, switch to slug-only post URLs:

 ```json
 {